 Treatments vary according to the type of condition from which you are suffering.
 Since osteoarthritis affects the toes, it’s advised to wear shoes that have a wide toe box instead of pointy or high-heeled shoes that put a lot of pressure on that area.
 You can also wear a shoe insert that offers cushioning or support where needed.
 People with rheumatoid arthritis often will suffer from additional foot deformities, so picking the right shoes is crucial.
 Choose pairs that have plenty of space and are well ventilated so ulcerations can breathe.
 Other at-home remedies for both types of arthritis include pain relievers (oral or topical) prescribed by a doctor, physical therapy stretches, orthotics, and foot massages.

-If you are experiencing foot pain or have more questions, call Dr. Marco Vargas and Dr. Joyce Lee at (888) 784-5335 to schedule an appointment at Foot & Ankle Associates in Sugarland, TX.
+If you are experiencing foot pain or have more questions, call Dr. Marco Vargas and Dr. Joyce Lee at (888) 784-5335 to schedule an appointment at Vargas Foot & Ankle Specialists in Sugarland, TX.
 You can also visit us online or at one of our other convenient locations.